PGL50/Credit_Risk_Analysis/README.md

 -   Easy Ensemble AdaBoost Classifier

 #### The accuracy has improved quite a bit with the Easy Ensemble model (93%).
 93 of the 101 high risk category are correctly classified (Recall = 92%).
 This much better at finding the true high risk outcomes.
 Again the precision (9%) is very low due to a very imbalanced data set with such high number of low risk clients.
-The F1 score is low has improved (0.16) which indicates a model that is a littel better than all the other models for predicting high risk loans.
+The F1 score is low has improved (0.16) which indicates a model that is a little better than all the other models for predicting high risk loans.
 The recall is quite good and the F1 score has improved slightly.

 -       Accuracy score
     ![EE accuracy](./Resources/ee_accuracy.png)